 15 November 2020

-The event was held simultaneously at two locations, the WBC MuayThai head office in Bangkok and the Pancher MuayThai gym in Nizhny, Novgorod with the benefits of modern technology connecting both parties with proceedings gladly enjoyed by WBC MuayThai President, Pol.
-General Kovid Bhakdibhumi.
+The event was held simultaneously at two locations, the WBC MuayThai head office in Bangkok and the Pancher MuayThai gym in Nizhny, Novgorod through Zoom.

-For those who were participating in this activity via a video conference are Ms. Jade Bhakdibhumi ,the Founder and Chairwoman of the WBC Muay Thai Youth Cares, Mr. Matthew Deane, the WBC Muay Thai Youth Cares Ambassador, Mr. Pholritti Phanphakdee, the Chair of the Medical Committee of the WBC Muay Thai, Ms. Oksana Semenishinaa, WBC boxing International Secretary, Mr. Maxim Vinogradov the President of the Muay Thai Federation of Nizhny Novgorod, Dr. Zhelezin Oleg Velerievich the Professor of Sports Medicine of the Russian Union who lectured to educate the youth regarding how to play sports safely for their growing bodies by promoting the use of protective equipment in Muay Thai sports.
+Those present in the live video conference included: Ms. Jade Bhakdibhumi ,the Founder and Chairwoman of the WBC Muay Thai Youth Cares, Mr. Matthew Deane, the WBC Muay Thai Youth Cares Ambassador, Mr. Pholritti Phanphakdee, the Chair of the Medical Committee of the WBC Muay Thai, Ms. Oksana Semenishinaa, WBC boxing International Secretary, Mr. Maxim Vinogradov the President of the Muay Thai Federation of Nizhny Novgorod, and Dr. Zhelezin Oleg Velerievich the Professor of Sports Medicine of the Russian Union who lectured the youths regarding how to play sports safely by promoting the use of proper protective equipment.